WIPACrepo/SkyDriver/README.md

 &nbsp;
 ## REST API
-Documentation for the public-facing routes and methods
+Documentation for the public-facing routes and method